sar-michal/Penguins-console-game/README.md

 3 | 3  2  3  2  1 |
 4 | 1  B  1  2  2 |
     -  -  -  -  -

+Provide the x and y coordinates of the penguin you want to move:
 ```
 Each player then takes their turn according to the rules of the game.